ROCm/gpufort/python/gpufort/translator/implementation_details.md

 ## Parser and tree

-The parser classifies statements via the `gpufort.util.parsing` package, and then uses either parsers from that pacakge or a `pyparsing` grammar to translate statements into a tree representation.
+The parser classifies statements via the `gpufort.util.parsing` package, and then uses either parsers from that package or a `pyparsing` grammar to translate statements into a tree representation.
 While `pyparsing` subtrees are created via `<pyparsing_grammar_object>.parse_string(<statement_str>)`, tokens identified via `util.parsing` are translated explicitly into tree nodes via